Mongolian Dishes Without the Meat!

 Think Mongolian cuisine is nothing but mutton?
 Everything you know about Mongolian food is about to be turned on its head.

-OK yes, it's true that the traditional Mongolian diet consists mainly of meat and dairy products.
+OK yes, it's true that, much like the cuisines of Bhutan and Tibet, the traditional Mongolian diet consists mainly of meat and dairy products.
 But these days, many Mongolians are changing their eating habits and expanding the limits of Mongolian cuisine.

 And yes, it's absolutely possible to travel to Mongolia as a vegan.
 You can even enjoy lots of traditional Mongolian dishes in vegan versions!